MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 - Users should be able to send files (documents, images, etc.) and view earlier chats.
 - The messaging interface should be user-friendly and easily accessible from the profile or traveler search results.
 - Users should receive notifications when they have new messages.
-- The app should have a secure messaging system with encrypted conversations.

 ## User Story 4: Itinerary Management